-- (1) Entry qualifications - (a) The degrees of Bachelor of Medicine and Bachelor of Surgery of the University or an equivalent medical qualification approved by the Senate; and - (b) At least six (6) months clinical experience in orthopaedic surgery post-full registration as approved by the Senate. - (2) Other requirements - (a) Qualifies for registration as a medical practitioner under the Medical Act 1971 (Act 50) of Malaysia; and - (b) Pass the entrance assessment and interview - (c) Pass the Basic Science Examination Orthopaedic Surgery (BSE) / Orthopaedic Specialty Committee (OSC) Part 1 - (d) Candidates who are non-Malaysian citizens will be required to undertake a three (3) months period of clinical attachment in the Department of Surgery Orthopedic Universiti Malaya Medical Centre (UMMC) prior to acceptance into the programme. - (3) English Requirement - (a) The Non-Citizen applicant who obtains a degree from a university or institution of higher learning who do not use English as the medium of instruction for the degree, are required to: - (i) obtain a minimum score of band 6.0 for the International English Language Testing System (IELTS) (Academic).
+- (a) The degrees of Bachelor of Medicine and Bachelor of Surgery of the University or an equivalent medical qualification approved by the Senate; and - (b) At least six (6) months clinical experience in orthopaedic surgery post-full registration as approved by the Senate.

+- (a) Qualifies for registration as a medical practitioner under the Medical Act 1971 (Act 50) of Malaysia; and - (b) Pass the entrance assessment set by the department; - (c) Candidates who are non-Malaysian citizens will be required to undertake a three (3) months period of clinical attachment in the Department of Surgery Orthopedic Universiti Malaya Medical Centre (UMMC) prior to acceptance into the programme.

+The Non-Malaysian applicant whose degree is from university or institution of higher learning that did not use English as the medium of instruction for that degree shall be required:

+Type of English Minimum Score International English Language Testing (IELTS) 6 Test of English as a Foreign IBT (Centre based) 60 Language (TOEFL) IBT Essentials 8.5 Pearson Test of Academic English 59 B1 Preliminary, B2 First, C1 Advanced, C2 Proficiency 169 Cambridge English Qualifications and Tests Lingua skill Online 169 Occupational English Test (OET) (Conventional/Online) 250